New Castle County, Delaware: County executive

-The county is headed by a County Executive, currently Matthew S. Meyer.
-The Chief Administrative Officer, who is the county's second-in-command, is appointed by the County Executive and serves at his or her pleasure.
-Vanessa S. Phillips was appointed CAO in March 2018.
+The county is headed by a county executive, currently Marcus Henry.
+The chief administrative officer, who is the county's second-in-command, is appointed by the county executive and serves at his or her pleasure.
+Mona Parikh was appointed CAO in January 2025.

+County offices

+The New Castle County government maintains the New Castle County Government Center in an unincorporated area; it has a New Castle postal address.
+The facility opened in May 1997 after it acquired the facility from Wilmington Trust.
+Previously these county offices were at the Louis L. Redding City/County Building, with some others in the County Engineering Building.
+The latter building is no longer in use.
+By 1998 the majority of the county employees were based at the Government Center.

+The Redding Building was built in 1976.
+The city/county council chambers are at Redding.

 County Council

 The county's legislative body is a thirteen-member county council, consisting of twelve members elected by district and one president elected at large.
 The council is tasked with drafting laws and managing county government services, public health ordinances, land use, transportation, and zoning.
 New Castle County Council doubled in size to thirteen from seven members in 2004.
-Its most famous council member was Joe Biden, the 46th and current President of the United States, who represented the 4th district from 1971 to 1973.
+Its most famous council member was Joe Biden, the 46th president of the United States, who represented the 4th district from 1971 to 1973.